A homological approach to pseudoisotopy theory. I: Relative homotopy automorphisms of handlebodies

-In particular, \cref{rationalmain} implies that the $\pi_0\hAut_{D^{2n}}(V_g,W_{g,1})$-action on the $p$-local homotopy groups in consideration factors through the morphism induced by the action on the homology of $W_{g,1}$.
-During the proof of \cref{rationalmain}, which is divided into a sequence of auxiliary lemmas, we frequently use \cref{prop:plocalLS} to implicitly identify $p$-local homotopy groups of path components of pointed mapping spaces between bouquets of spheres with derivations of Lie algebras in a range of degrees.
-Moreover, we generically write $\iota$ for any combination of the inclusions and denote by $\Maps_*^f(X,Y)$ for a map of based spaces $f\colon X\ra Y$ the corresponding component of the mapping space, pointed by $f$.
+In particular, \cref{thm:rationalmain} and \cref{cor:rationalmain-cor} imply that the $\pi_0\hAut_{D^{2n}}(V_g,W_{g,1})$-action on the $p$-local higher homotopy groups of the spaces participating in \eqref{equ:fundamental-homotopy-fibration} factors in a range of degrees through the morphism (recall $K_g=\ker(\oH_n(W_{g,1})\ra \oH_n(V_g))$ from \cref{sec:homology-action}) induced by the action on the homology of $W_{g,1}$.
+During the proof of \cref{thm:rationalmain} and the preceding \cref{rationallemma1}, we frequently use \cref{prop:plocalLS} to implicitly identify $p$-local homotopy groups of path components of pointed mapping spaces between bouquets of equidimensional spheres with derivations of free graded Lie algebras in a range of degrees.
+We denote by $\Maps_*^f(X,Y)$ for a map of based spaces $f\colon X\ra Y$ the corresponding component of the mapping space, pointed by $f$.
+Reminding the reader of our notation for spaces of derivations in \cref{sec:lie-algs}, we begin with the following lemma, whose first part was rationally obtained by Berglund and Madsen \cite[Prop.\,5.6]{BerglundMadsen}.